This article was updated in September 2017

 iPhone backup is corrupt: Common iTunes error

 Error messages shown in iTunes for a corrupt backup can vary depending on the main issue, sometimes without giving us any clues on the real problem.
-Here are some of the most common messages:
+Here are some of the most common messages related to a corrupt or incompatible backup:

 - The iPad could not be restored.
 An unknown error occurred